 Leopard Geckos are crepuscular lizards and are most active at night, primarily at dusk and dawn during the twilight hours. crepuscular is actually defined as “appearing or active in twilight”.

 So while many assume that these geckos are nocturnal, they are wrong.
 So while leopard geckos are most active during the twilight hours, they are also pretty active at night in general.
 Just not much in the day.

 The reason why this can be disappointing for some owners is because dusk is around 8:00 PM while dawn is around 6:00 AM and for those who work or go to school, spending time with your gecko may be difficult considering that most of them do not stay up past that time.
-That being said, here’s why they’re most active during these times and how you can make the most out of it.

 Those who own leopard geckos may be wondering why they’re only active during the late hours of the night, but because they come from a habitat where being awake at these times is the most beneficial for them, these are the times they’re active in our homes as well.

 The reason for that is because since they’re such small lizards, the cover that the dark provides them with at night helps them greatly with staying hidden from predators and also with hunting other animals and insects that aren’t able to see as well as they can at times where there is little to no light available.

 This may be confusing seeing as there are no predators to hide from in the tank and also no prey to hunt at night as well, but because those two things are what they’ve had to do in the wild for such a long time before becoming captively kept animals, they’ve adapted to behaving this way and will continue to behave this way as long as they’re commonly owned household pets.